allysonyoung/microblog/README.md

   There, you can find a 'Like' button under the message contents.
 You'd have to refresh the page to see the list of likes.
   * A list of users who have liked the message will appear under the message contents.
   * Future functionality improvement: Add 'Unlike' or delete likes.

+## HW06 (Real Time Updates, Continuous Integration Setup)
+  * Added functionality of having real time updates using web sockets.
+Message title, content, user who posted the message, and a link the the message show page is added to the top of the message feed.
+  * Travis CI was also set up.